Macka23/Download_spotify_song/README.md

-# Install_spotify_song 🎵
+# Download spotify song 🎵

-Program dowloading spotify song using spotify API and PyTube
+Program downloading spotify song using spotify API and PyTube

 You need to fill the informations in the secrets.py file: